Satyadharma Tirtha

 Satyadharma Tirtha (c.
 1743 – c.
-1830), was a Hindu philosopher, scholar, theologian and saint belonging to the Dvaita order of Vedanta.
-He was the 28th pontiff of Uttaradi Math since Madhvacharya from 1797-1830.
+1830) was a Hindu philosopher, scholar, theologian and saint belonging to the Dvaita order of Vedanta.
+He was the 28th abbot of Uttaradi Math since Madhvacharya from 1797-1830.

 Life

 Satyadharma Tirtha was born in 1743 in Savanur, Haveri district, Karnataka.
 His purvashrama name was Navaratna Purushottamacharya.
 He belongs to Navaratna family of scholars, who belongs to Deshastha Madhwa Brahmin family.
 Satyadharma Tirtha was a contemporary and guru of Dewan Purnaiah.